 Admission to the North American Studies MA or the International Studies MA is sufficient.

-Gain knowledge and insight into major issues in Us and global environmental history, as well as the main scholarly and theoretical debates about these issues;
+participants will gain knowledge and insight into major issues in the history, literature and culture of the United States, as well as the main scholarly and theoretical debates about these issues;

-Develop the ability to judge the relative merits of academic opinions and arguments about contemporary developments in North American Studies and their connections with environmental themes;
+participants will develop the ability to judge the relative merits of academic opinions and arguments about contemporary developments in North American Studies;

 The timetables are available through My Timetable.

 Mode of instruction

 Research Paper 40%